nimling/bicep.bolt/README.md

 The actions to perform.
 Defaults to 'Publish'.

-Publish: Publish the modules to the registry
+**Publish**: Publish the modules to the registry

-CreateUpdateData: (NOT ENABLED YET) Creates json with data of what triggered the update. useful for 'whats new' documentation
+**CreateUpdateData**: (NOT ENABLED YET) Creates json with data of what triggered the update. useful for 'whats new' documentation

-CleanRegistry: Removes repositories not found during discovery (will test agains all modules even if you have a name defined)
+**CleanRegistry**: Removes repositories not found during discovery (will test agains all modules even if you have a name defined)

-All: Perform all actions
+**All**: Perform all actions

 #### -List